 – The installation of a gutter will help prevent water from pooling (and subsequently dripping) on the flat roof surface, which would allow the corrosion process to begin under the building.
 This will be done by directing excess rainwater away from your walls so that it doesn’t leak through and cause more damage.

 While water can enter your home in many ways, it’s important to identify the source of the moisture and take steps to fix it.
 Damp proofing is a crucial step that should be taken when building or renovating any structure.
-To learn more about how you can prevent water from entering your walls, ceilings, floors or basement contact us for an expert consultation on damp proofing services today!
+To learn more about how you can prevent water from entering your walls, ceilings, floors or basement contact us for an expert consultation on damp proofing and leak detection services today!